Geometric flow regularization in latent spaces for smooth dynamics with the efficient variations of curvature: Additional discussion

-Our overarching arguments are established so that we will attempt to present empirical justification that different geometric representations have different ambient outcomes in a beneficial way: canonical, structured representations facilitate robustness.
+Our overarching arguments are established so that we attempt to present empirical justification that different geometric representations have different ambient outcomes in a beneficial way: structured representations facilitate robustness.
 This argument is counterposed to that in which we argue manifold representations themselves aid robustness.
 Indeed, the phenomenon that latent spaces can, but not necessarily always, naturally acquire Riemannian geometric structure, notably manifolds, on their own accord has been observed in certain settings, primarily \cite{chadebec2022geometricperspectivevariationalautoencoders}.
-A very simple example when a latent space is not a Riemannian manifold is when a Gaussian prior is learned exactly in a variational setting (although a simple counterargument to this is a true Gaussian prior is never learned in actuality).
-Another example of when a latent space is not formulated into an intrinsically-low manifold is Figure 3 of \cite{gracyk2025ricciflowguidedautoencoderslearning} at $t=0$.
-In order to build off of such existing literature, we elaborate upon the paradigm for latent geometric learning through the perspective of the geometric flow.
+This work specifically differs from ours in the senses of low-dimensionality and controllability. \cite{chadebec2022geometricperspectivevariationalautoencoders} argues more closely that taking into account the natural geometry that exists can improve performance in areas such as sampling.
+Our work is more closely aligned with regulating these geometries and their low-dimensional structures.

 We argue the parameterized geometric flow is a regularizer.
 One approach to regularize a latent space in a manifold-based approach is through projections, in which \cite{lopez2025gdvaesgeometricdynamicvariational}\cite{lopez2021variationalautoencoderslearningnonlinear} study this aforementioned technique.
-Our approaches are similar, but differ: we do not enforce a preset manifold via projection, but instead, our latent spaces are imposed with a manifold structure upon in-distribution data such that the data naturally formulates this manifold.
+Our approaches primarily investigate when latent spaces are imposed with a manifold structure upon in-distribution data such that the data naturally formulates this manifold.
 Thus, we maintain faithful geometric representations across the entire time frame of the ambient data, perfect for PDE-type data.
 This notion is consistent with the mesh-invariance archetype of neural operators \cite{Lu_2021}, and our methods are aligned with mesh invariance over the time domain.